Serving Clients Throughout Georgia, Nationwide And Abroad

 When they fail to do so, the people who rely upon them can suffer significant financial loss — yet false allegations can also be costly and damaging to the fiduciary.

-At Kaufman & Forman, P.C., we represent people who have been harmed due to breach of fiduciary duty as well as those accused of such a breach.
+Robert J. Kaufman, Esq. & Alex B. Kaufman, Esq. represent people who have been harmed due to breach of fiduciary duty as well as those accused of such a breach.
 Our attorneys have extensive experience representing plaintiffs and defendants in these cases.

-Contact us today online or by telephone at 770-390-9200 to arrange a consultation with one of our experienced attorney about any breach of fiduciary duty.
+Contact us today online or by telephone at 770-390-9200 to arrange a consultation with one of our experienced attorneys about any breach of fiduciary duty.

 Disputes Involving The Fiduciary Requirement To Act In The Client’s Best Interest